altaurog/django-shoogie/README.rst

 Logs an exception to the db.
 If ``exc_type``, ``exc_val``, and ``tb`` aren't supplied, they will be retrieved using ``sys.exc_info()``.
+The django technical debug page stored will display the traceback as with errors occuring in normal views.

 If ``request`` is given, whatever request information is present will also be saved in the log entry.  ``request`` should be an object which implements,